SUBCHAPTER 9C ‑ CURRENT GOOD MANUFACTURING PRACTICES FOR SPECIFIC FOOD INDUSTRIES

 (b) If the proposed source is a well, the provisions of 15A NCAC 18C, Rules Governing Public Water Supplies, shall apply.
 Copies are available upon request from the Public Water Supply Section.

-(1) If the investigation reveals influence by surface water or other factors which render the site unsuitable for development as a safe water source, the investigation shall be terminated;
+(1) If the investigation reveals influence by surface water or other factors which render the site unsuitable for development as a safe water source, the investigation shall be terminated.

-(3) If the investigation reveals factors which warrant further investigation, the Department of Environment, Health, and Natural Resources may require, as a condition for continued investigation, evaluation of the site or specific factors influencing the site by a geologist or engineer licensed to practice in North Carolina.
-If the Department of Environment, Health, and Natural Resources determines that the investigation and report illustrate that the questionable factors do not hinder the suitability of the site to produce a safe water source, proceed to Paragraph (d) of this Rule.
+(3) If the investigation reveals factors set forth in this Rule which warrant further investigation, the Department of Environmental Quality may require, as a condition for continued investigation, evaluation of the site or specific factors influencing the site by a geologist or engineer licensed to practice in North Carolina.
+If the Department of Environmental Quality determines that the investigation and report illustrate that the questionable factors do not hinder the suitability of the site to produce a safe water source, the provisions of Paragraph (d) of this Rule shall apply.

 (1) Sampling and data collection shall be conducted by the spring owner or his representative for the following parameters: